Femey/Bucket-continued/README.md

 * Origonaly this client was made with raptor but he wanted to make his own client.
 * Raptor has started Bucket+ but this is better 😎
 # Shit i needa work on
-* Better fake player cause it keeps fucking crashing
+* Fix fake player pop just dying
+* Make Femboy esp
+* Fix the arraylist so that its actually a color